dd9jn/rfc4880bis/crypto-refresh.md

 - A series of multiprecision integers comprising the key material:

-  - a multiprecision integer (MPI) of RSA public modulus n;
+  - A multiprecision integer (MPI) of RSA public modulus n;

-  - an MPI of RSA public encryption exponent e.
+  - An MPI of RSA public encryption exponent e.

 V3 keys are deprecated.
 They contain three weaknesses.